jbwang1997/OBBDetection/README.md

 We develop [BboxToolkit](https://github.com/jbwang1997/BboxToolkit) to support oriented bounding boxes operations, which is heavily depended on by this toolbox.

+## Upgrade

+We are now developing the support of DOTA1.5, DOTA2.0 and big image inference demo.

 ## License

 This project is released under the [Apache 2.0 license](LICENSE).